zhkai/IGCL/README.md

 Here are the codes for our submitted paper.

 # Data
-Find and download all datasets at https://github.com/decisionintelligence/TAB (Data preparation) and process the data.
+Find and download all datasets at https://github.com/decisionintelligence/TAB (Data preparation).

 ## Environment
 -  Python                    3.6